gafr4910/C-ck-Block-Game/Process/README.md

 NPCs have variety of specific personality traits that the player can take advantage of
 * Repeat events every certain amount of time (ex: every 10 minutes)
 * Special event at a specific time of night (ex: 1 AM)

-**Theme:**
-* Start of game: “There is Todd and Linda, We hate Todd and Linda”, “Fuckin’ Todd….”
-* Learns to love cock blocking people
-* Motivation: sadistic personality, etc.
-* Each level is the equivalent of one night, one level for now, with more difficult challenges as the player progresses

 **Art Style:**
 * ex: Party Hard